nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    * If there is one and only one match, the student is added to the group.
 4. The group is added to the application if Step 3 completes without any exceptions.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** In the case where there are more than one students matched because they share the same name, an error message will be displayed to the user.
-The user will then have to specify the student to be added using his/her student ID.
+The user will then have to specify the student to be added using his/her NUSNET ID.
 </div>

 The following activity diagrams summarizes what happens when a user executes a command to add a new group.
 In the case where the group is not added, an error message will be displayed with the reason.